-Figure 7: LP180 Series Filter - Backwash Cycle
+Figure 7: 180 Series Filter - Backwash Cycle

 Water flows through the suction nozzles, down the interior of the particle remover, and out the hydraulic motor.
-The motor rotates the particle remover, enabling each suction nozzle to cover a radial strip of screen.
+The rapid flow of water through the hydraulic motor forces the entire particle remover to rotate, enabling each suction nozzle to cover a radial strip of screen.
 And the pressure difference between the interior of the filter and the hydraulic motor chamber drives the particle remover toward the hydraulic piston.